florianldt/jerome/README.md

 -   [ ] Add the possibility to translate multiple languages at the same time. ex: `--source ko --target en,fr`

--   [ ] Add an optional flag to specify the location of the `.jeromerc` file

 -   [X] Add an optional flag to specify the output location

 -   [ ] Enable auto-translation for android and more...